Patrick Wimberly: Chairlift

-Originally from Nashville, TN Patrick met bandmate Caroline Polachek at the University of Colorado in 2004.
-After moving to New York City in 2006, Patrick and Caroline, along with former band member Aaron Pfenning, formed Chairlift in early 2007.
+Originally from Nashville, Tennessee, Wimberly met bandmate Caroline Polachek at the University of Colorado Boulder in 2004.
+After moving to New York City in 2006, Wimberly and Polachek formed Chairlift in early 2007 with Aaron Pfenning.

-In 2008, Patrick went on tour with Chairlift to open for the experimental indie rockers Ariel Pink's Haunted Graffiti.
-Shortly thereafter, Chairlift's song "Bruises" was featured in the September 2008 commercial for the iPod nano; becoming their most widely known and breakout single following the release of their debut album Does You Inspire You.
+In 2008, Wimberly went on tour with Chairlift to open for the experimental indie rockers Ariel Pink's Haunted Graffiti.
+Shortly thereafter, Chairlift's song "Bruises" was featured in the September 2008 commercial for the iPod nano, becoming their most widely known and breakout single following the release of their debut album Does You Inspire You.